 The rhythm of the thin and thick strokes all move towards the right to symbolize our community moving forward together.
 The playful nature of the distinctive hand lettering brings the authenticity of the human touch.
 The Cosmos is composed in a triangle because the triangle is the strongest geometric shape; this signifies the strength in our community as a collective.

-Over the last two years as the creative director, I developed and expanded The Cosmos creative vision from the logo to physical products to digital communications.
+During my two years as the creative director, I developed and expanded The Cosmos' creative vision from the logo to physical products and digital communications.
 Under my leadership, I managed two designers, Irena Xia, dedicated to social media, newsletter, and website design, and Linh-Yen Hong, dedicated to swag and summit.

 The Cosmos New Year Market is a curated marketplace celebrating local East, Southeast, and South Asian women and gender non-binary artists, brands, and small businesses.
 It was about creating a platform for the community to get visibility and get paid for their work.
 The market, which included food, clothing, art, jewelry, stationary, and more, created a micro-economy to support Asian women and gender non-binary small businesses and brands.